TRaSH-Guides/Guides/docs/Misc/how-to-set-up-hardlinks-and-atomic-moves.md

     You will notice that all the images will be downloaded, and after that the containers will be started.
 If you get a error then look at the error what it says and try to fix it.
 If you still got issues then put your used docker-compose.yml on pastebin and join the guides-discord [here](https://trash-guides.info/discord){:target="_blank"} and provide the pastebin link with the error, have patience because of timezone differene.

     Don't forget to look at the [Examples](#examples) how to setup the paths inside the containers.

+    !!! attention

+        If you need to do any changes only edit the `docker-compose.yml` file and activate the changes when you type `sudo docker-compose up -d` again.

+        Any changes you do/did in the GUI will be reverted when you run the docker-compose.

+        Just don't use the GUI

 ??? summary "Docker"